alshakero/blog/_posts/2018-01-16-Dynamic-Manifest.md

 ---
 layout: post
 title: How to Setup Your Web App Manifest Dynamically Using Javascript
+description: From a URL or a JSON object
 type: tech
+opengraphImage: /images/postsImages/manifest.jpg
 ---
 From a URL or a JSON object